 - 1. Proposals for new and extended small-scale business uses providing these are within the Upper Clatford/Anna Valley settlement boundary or on existing employment sites in the countryside; and - 2.
 The re-use of redundant rural buildings for business and tourism use; and - 3.
 Extensions to existing dwellings needed to enable home working; and - 4.
-The development and diversification of farm, forestry and other land-based rural businesses.
+The development and diversification of farm, forestry and other land-based rural businesses in accordance with Local Plan policy LE17.